Donnie McClurkin

-Donald Andrew "Donnie" McClurkin, Jr. (born November 9, 1959) is an American gospel singer and minister.
+Donald Andrew McClurkin Jr. (born November 9, 1959) is an American gospel singer and minister.
 He has won three Grammy Awards, ten Stellar Awards, two BET Awards, two Soul Train Awards, one Dove Award and one NAACP Image Awards.
-He is one of the top selling gospel artists, selling over 10 million albums worldwide.
+He is one of the top selling gospel artists, selling over 13 million albums.
 Variety dubbed McClurkin as a "Reigning King of Urban Gospel".